 20 Most Frequently Asked Questions About Tofu (And Answers)

-If you've ever been tofu-curious but confused, you’re not alone.
-This guide answers the 20 most common tofu questions with clear, science-backed insights—plus practical cooking tips to make tofu your new favourite ingredient.
+If you’ve ever been tofu-curious but confused, you’re not alone.
+This guide answers the 20 most frequently asked questions about tofu with clear, science-backed insights—plus practical cooking tips to help you make tofu taste amazing.

 1. What Is Tofu Made From?